 Psilocybin-assisted therapy might help people suffering from major depressive disorder (MDD), according to a recent randomized clinical trial in the medical journal JAMA Psychiatry.
 The study found that “psilocybin-assisted therapy was efficacious in producing large, rapid, and sustained antidepressant effects in patients with major depressive disorder” .

-Participants in the current study were randomized into two groups that received psilocybin experiences at different times.
-The immediate-treatment group received psilocybin in weeks 3 and 4, while the delayed-treatment group in weeks 11 and 12.
-However, both groups were rated for severity of depression in weeks 5 and 8, using the GRID-Hamilton scale.
-The delayed-treatment group was also rated for severity of depression in weeks 13 and 16.
+Current study participants were put into random groups.
+Two groups received psilocybin experiences at different times.
+The immediate-treatment group received psilocybin in weeks 3 and 4.
+Meanwhile the delayed-treatment group received in weeks 11 and 12.
+However, in weeks 5 and 8, the GRID-Hamilton scale assessed severity of depression ratings for both groups.
+The delayed-treatment group received a severity of depression rating in weeks 13 and 16.

 In weeks 5 and 8, the immediate-treatment group had “significantly lower depression scores” compared to the delayed-treatment group.
 After the delayed-treatment group’s own psilocybin experiences, its depression scores were also significantly lower.